Snigg-Phil/SNIGGSMARTTEST/docs/mission-statement.md

 * Load management for optimal use of the available power for simultaneous charging of several electric cars
 * OCPP gateway (for connecting non-OCPP-compliant wallboxes) and OCPP backend
 * App with cloud support for Android and iPhone
-* Own charge controller: The Snigg Snigg Smart Controller
+* Own charge controller: The Snigg Smart Controller
 * PV Surplus Charging (Solar Surplus Charging)
 * Communication via smart meter gateway, integration with energy suppliers and grid operators, grid-serving control
 * Transmission of meter readings in conformity with calibration law